Getting Started with Vendor Application Connection

 6.3 Add Vendor (On-premises) Connection

-Enter a Connection Name.
+1. Connection Name: Enter a name for your connection.
 For example, CyberArk on-premises connection.

 For information on CyberArk On-premises connection configuration file parameters, refer to On-premises Scanner Configuration File.

-After the scanner installation and configuration, enable the I have downloaded and installed the Scanner package check box.
-The scanner establishes a secure connection between your CyberArk On-premises environment and Fortanix Key Insight.
+3. I have downloaded and installed the Scanner package: After the scanner installation and configuration, enable the check box to establish a secure connection between your CyberArk On-premises environment and Fortanix Key Insight.

 Figure 8: Configure a CyberArk on-premises connection